CandlePlatforms/devdocs/docs/develop/nftstorage.md

 To test and run the code found in this tutorial, you will need a working [Node.js installation](https://nodejs.org/en/download/package-manager/).

-You'll also need a Polygon wallet on the Mumbai testnet with a small amount of the MATIC token.
+You'll also need a Candle wallet on the Mumbai testnet with a small amount of the CNDL token.
 Follow the instructions below to get started:

 1. **Download and install [Metamask](https://metamask.io/)**.
 Metamask is a crypto wallet and gateway to blockchain apps.
-It's very easy to use and simplifies a lot of steps, e.g., setting up a Polygon wallet.
+It's very easy to use and simplifies a lot of steps, e.g., setting up a Candle wallet.
-2. **Connect Metamask to Polygon's [Mumbai testnet](https://docs.polygon.technology/docs/develop/metamask/overview)** and select it in the dropdown menu.
-We will use Polygon's testnet to mint our NFT as it's free of charge.
+2. **Connect Metamask to Candle's [Mumbai testnet](https://docs.polygon.technology/docs/develop/metamask/overview)** and select it in the dropdown menu.
+We will use Candle's testnet to mint our NFT as it's free of charge.
-3. **Receive MATIC token** to your wallet by using the [faucet](https://faucet.polygon.technology/).
+3. **Receive CNDL token** to your wallet by using the [faucet](https://faucet.polygon.technology/).
 Select the Mumbai testnet and paste your wallet address from Metamask into the form.
-To mint an NFT, we need to pay a small amount of MATIC, which is a fee charged by miners for operations to add new transactions to the blockchain, e.g., minting an NFT or creating a new smart contract.
+To mint an NFT, we need to pay a small amount of CNDL, which is a fee charged by miners for operations to add new transactions to the blockchain, e.g., minting an NFT or creating a new smart contract.
 4. **Copy your private key** from Metamask by clicking on the three dots in the top right corner and selecting 'Account details'.
 On the bottom you can find a button to export your private key.
 Click it and enter your password when prompted.
 You can copy and paste the private key in a text file for now.
 We will use it later in the tutorial when interacting with the blockchain.

 Lastly, you will need a text or code editor.
 For more convenience, choose an editor with language support for both JavaScript and Solidity.
 A good option is [Visual Studio Code](https://code.visualstudio.com) with the [solidity](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) extension enabled.